ChicagoDSA/haymarket/README.md

 Hello, world!
 ```

 2. Commit your change.
-You now have a new homepage!
+3. Give it a few moments to build and refresh `my-username.github.io/my-new-site/`.

+_Woohoo, your theme is working!_ 🎉

-## Adding more content
+## Add more content

 1. To add a single page, go to the root directory of `my-new-site` and create a file named `_pages/en/another-page.md`.
 2. Add this to it: